fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 ## Starting locally from a blank slate

-Although cloning is the easiest way to get started locally, ocassionally I start by coding from a blank slate instead.
+Although cloning is the easiest way to get started locally, ocassionally I start by coding from scratch instead.

 <figure>